-- Names of the organizations involved in the agreement. - What service(s) and other work will be performed under the agreement by what organization. - Duration of the agreement.
+- Purpose of the MOU. - Names of the organizations involved in the agreement. - What service(s) and other work will be performed under the agreement by what organization. - Any budget information such as specific funds allocated to other partners and for the stated purpose. - Duration of the agreement.